tolvajp/ModernWorkplaceEnterpriseLab/README.md

 - **DEC-TEMP/**
   Templates for creating new decision packages.

+Not every decision results in executable actions.

+Some decisions define architectural or conceptual models and therefore do not require a runbook or script.

+Runbooks (RNB) and scripts (SCR) are created only when a decision introduces concrete, repeatable operational steps.

 ## Disclaimer
 This is a **personal, non-production lab** for learning, demonstration, and portfolio purposes.